eb3nezer/mqtt-fan/README.md

 be the pin the LED is connected to.
 Change CONFIG_LED_ON and CONFIG_LED_OFF to indicate if this pin should be LOW or HIGH to turn your LED on or off.
 The default uses the onboard LED.

+### Speed switch

+In the function readSpeedSwitch() in mqtt-fan.ino it is trying to determine where you set the switch to based on the input voltage.
+My original circuit has a 1k resisitor between 0V and the low speed setting, 1k between low and medium, and 1k between medium and high.
+The high setting then connects to +3.3V.
+(Note that with the NodeMCU board the analog input should be between 0-3V3, but with the raw ESP modele itself, this is between 0-1V) The values it is checking for in this function were the approximate midpoints between the expected readings I got for each of the swtich settings.
+If your circuit is different you might need different values here.

 ## WiFi Setup

 When first powered up the flash config will not be configured.
 The device will go into access point